lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 # Example: An OLS regression model with one independent variable

 As always, it's useful to get some intuition by looking at an example.
 Let's say that you, a serial innovator and entrepreneur, have recently started designing your very own line of that most coveted feline fashion accessory, [little tiny sunglasses for cats](https://www.amazon.com/Coolrunner-Sunglasses-Classic-Circular-Fashion/dp/B07748RLF5).
 After the initial enormous rush of sales subsides, you sit back to consider the strategic positioning of your business, and you realize that it's quite likely that your business is a seasonal one.
-Specifically, you're pretty sure that cats are most likely to purchase sunglasses during the warm months, when they're most likely to find themselves outdoors without a snappy accessory.
+Specifically, you're pretty sure that cats are most likely to purchase sunglasses during the warm months, when they're most likely to find themselves outdoors in need of a snappy accessory.

 ```python
 from scipy.stats import norm